Inti Eco Lodge will be an alternative to conventional tourism, as we invite people to come and spend their stay in a unique and authentic place.

 The center will simply group like-minded and interested people who want to live and share great experiences together in a sustainable environment.
 It will be a place of rest, expression and discovery.
 We will pursue our goal of living in a better world and making people more aware of it, by showing that we can live off of what nature gives us; not only in terms of construction, but also in our daily lives.

-Inti Eco Lodge will propose various activities in areas dedicated to embrace people, such as yoga, meditation, dance and massage.
+Inti Eco Lodge will propose various activities in areas dedicated to embrace people, such as yoga, meditation, kayaking, archery and massage.

 Other spaces will be devoted to creativity development like music, painting, sculpting and different workshops to discover natural medicine or products, cooking, diets, gardening and how to grow your own fruits, vegetables and medicinal plants.
 The center will provide a natural swimming pool and guests will be invited to go fishing with the locals.